Qiskit/qiskit/README.md

 passed to an *Unroller* that is attached to an *UnrollerBackend*.
 There is a *PrinterBackend* for outputting text and a *CircuitBackend* for constructing *Circuit* objects.
 The *Circuit* object represents an unrolled **OPENQASM** circuit as a directed acyclic graph (**DAG**).
-The *Circuit* provides methods for representing, transforming, and computing properties of OPENQASM circuits as directed acyclic graphs and outputting the results as **OPENQASM**.
-It is used by the *localize* module's *swap_mapper* method to insert SWAP gates so the circuit can execute on a device with a given *CouplingGraph*.
+The *Circuit* provides methods for representing, transforming, and computing properties of a circuit as a **DAG** and outputting the results again as **OPENQASM**.
+The whole flow is used by the *localize* module's *swap_mapper* method to insert SWAP gates so a circuit can execute on a device with fixed couplings given by a *CouplingGraph*.

 ## Setup Python Virtual Enviroment